Sydney-Informatics-Hub/geopython/_episodes/03a-DeepLearningTS.md

 ---
-title: "Deep Learning Time Series with Python, tensorflow, and a GPU"
+title: "03a. -Deep Learning Time Series with Python, tensorflow, and a GPU"
 teaching: 20
 exercises: 20
 questions: